 The fault tree analysis is a top-down method used to analyze failures.
 It uses Boolean logic to combine a sequence of lower-level occurrences.
 In many cases a fault tree is used to analyze the reliability, maintainability and safety of a system.

 Functional layouts are by far the most common layout you will find in organizations.
 These layouts can be seen in how machines and people are positioned.
 A functional layout is a workplace configuration in which operations/processes are organized by the type of work (function) they do.
-For example, a manufacturing plant that has sanders in one area, saws in another and assembly in another is a functional layout.
-The machines are grouped according to the function they perform.

 A fiscal year usually refers to an accounting year that does not end on December 31.
 (The accounting year of January 1 thrugh December 31 is usually referred to as a calendar year.)
 Some examples of the fiscal years used by U.S. corporations include:

 Reference: Accounting Coach - Fiscal Year.

 Failure mode and effects analysis or FMEA is a tool used to identify possible failure modes of a process, product or design.
 FMEA also helps determine the overall impact of the failures on sub-items.
 The FMEA process establishes a measurement risk priority number that is often used in continuous improvement initiatives.